Posted on Sunday, November 1, 2015 in

 - The most important part of this stew is the ham hock stew stock base it’s started with.
 This provides the dish with its “porky”, slightly smoky signature.

-- Begin by placing the 3 ham hocks, 1 bay leaf and the chopped cilantro in the pot, then add the can of chicken or beef stock and just just enough water to cover the ham hocks.
+- Begin by placing the 3 ham hocks, 1 bay leaf and the chopped coriander in the pot, then add the can of chicken or beef stock and just just enough water to cover the ham hocks.

 - Bring to a boil, then reduce to simmer for approximately 2-1/2 hours, covered to prevent evaporation.
 (Note that this is a stock-making process, so you don’t put all the ingredients in from the start, as they’ll obviously over-cook and become mush).